Johan-4P/Mysterious-Things/README.md

  ![logo-big](assets/images/logo23.png)

 #### The Home Page
-The home page of Mysterious Things the sites name as a logo and then a container which holds some welcome text, including alerting the users that they can navigate back to the home page at any time by clicking on the logo
+The home page of Mysterious Things the sites name as a logo and then a container which holds some welcome text, including alerting the users that they can navigate back to the home page at any time by clicking on the logo.

 ![Home-page](assets/images/mockup.png)